rhul-compsoc/su-page/README.md

-# su-page
+# SU Page

-The HTML content at https://www.su.rhul.ac.uk/societies/a-z/computing/#

-## Instructions

-Remember to inline the HTML with the [mailchimp CSS Inliner Tool](https://templates.mailchimp.com/resources/inline-css/)
+The CompSoc Logo at the top of the SU page is used to inject a ReactJS page